Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Overview of Data and Methodology

 \subsubsection{Data}

 We analyze data from the first four years of GSU's participation in the study in order to understand advisor's discretionary decision making in the treatment arm of the experiment.

-\paragraph{Structured Student Baseline Features and Outcomes Data.} For all 1037 students (520 in treatment and 517 in control) who participated in the MAAPS study, the dataset includes their baseline characteristics at the time of enrollment to GSU (such as their demographics, high school GPA and their scores on college entry tests), as well as timeseries data on their educational outcomes updated each term (such as their GPA and credit accumulation), including their graduation outcomes.
+\paragraph{Structured Student Baseline Features and Outcomes Data.} For all 1037 students (520 in treatment and 517 in control) who participated in the MAAPS study, the dataset includes their baseline characteristics at the time of enrollment to GSU (such as their demographics, high school GPA and their scores on college entry tests, with a full list provided in Appendix \ref{appendix:dataset:baseline}), as well as timeseries data on their educational outcomes updated each term (such as their GPA and credit accumulation, with a full list in Appendix \ref{appendix:dataset:timeseries}), including their graduation outcomes.
 This data allows us to understand how discretionary decision making connects to students' educational outcomes and to look for heterogeneity of treatment effects in their baseline features.
-A full list of dataset variables are in Appendix \ref{appendix:dataset}.

 \paragraph{Structured Data on Advisor Interventions.} We also rely on logs that advisors in the treatment arm kept on all their interactions with students, providing a detailed picture of their decision-making processes.
 The five advisors working with treatment students in the MAAPS experiment held 5,269 meetings with students.
 For each meeting, advisors recorded structured data on interventions they performed during the interaction (selected from a list of 20, in Appendix \ref{appendix:dataset:meeting_logs}, for instance advising students to correct their schedule, see their instructor, or seek career counseling).
 We use this data to audit quantitatively for actions taken by advisors that cannot be ``explained'' by algorithmic prediction. \paragraph{Unstructured Advisor Meeting Comments.}The advisor logs also include 1,888 free-form comments, in which advisors optionally elaborate on meetings.
 We use these comments to perform a complementary qualitative analysis of advisors' decision making.